Want to know why Banana Pudding is so much easier to make in the Microwave? You’ve come the right place.

 Today, I brought his computer to my house.
 He doesn’t need it.
 This man who has played online Scrabble for as many years as it has been available, has not turned on his computer for several weeks.
 Says he’s not likely to ever use it again.
 I cried all the way home, again!

-Thankfully, this recipe is so simple I have it memorized–a big plus when I don’t feel like cooking.
+First, this recipe is so simple I have it memorized–a big plus when I don’t feel like cooking.

 Store-bought vanilla wafers are my go-to cookie for this but sometimes I like to make my own shortbread crumbles for a dessert that tastes like banana cream pie in a bowl.
 Oh my!
 It is wicked good!!